Last Updated on July 28, 2022 by Michelle Ball

 Changing School Yearbooks or Properties

-There was another school scandal where a recently graduated student hacked into the school yearbook.
-The former student supposedly inserted a Hitler quote below another student’s name, and attributed the quote to George Floyd.
+There was another school scandal where a recently graduated student hacked into the school yearbook. and allegedly inserted a Hitler quote below another student’s name, and attributed the quote to George Floyd.
 The yearbook came out broadly with this quote.

 The school had to go through severe efforts to correct the yearbooks and this impacted an entire community, where the altered yearbooks were distributed.